Inverse Problems for Partial Differential Equations with Jump Discontinuities in Coefficients via Two-Stage Physics-Informed Deep Learning and Statistical Mixture Models: Methodology

 In previous works, neural networks have been demonstrated to be a powerful universal function approximator.
-To address PDEs with spatiotemporal switching coefficients, one necessary modification is extending the PINNs architecture by incorporating an additional sub network to use a secondary network to learn varying unknown parameters.
-Now let's introduce how to use the physics-informed deep learning method to construct a coefficient sampler for PDE equations in its spatiotemporal domain, which we call gradient-adaptive weighted sub-main gws-PINNs.
+To address PDEs with spatiotemporal switching coefficients, one necessary modification is extending the PINNs architecture by incorporating an additional sub-network to use a secondary network to learn varying unknown parameters.
+This subsection introduces the first stage of our two-stage framework, in which a physics-informed deep learning model is used to construct a coefficient sampler over the spatiotemporal domain $\mathcal{Q}$, which refer to as the GWS-PINNs.